folkzb/magalu/mgc/cli/RUNNING.md

 the token will be saved to `$HOME/.config/mgc/<CURRENT_PROFILE>/auth.yaml` and reused by the CLI in further actions.

 > **NOTE:**
-> Upon logging in, your primary Tenant will be automatically selected.
+> Upon logging in, you will be able to select any of the tenant delegated to you as your primary tenant.
 If you have multiple Tenants linked to your account, you can choose and switch between them as needed:

 > ```shell
 > ./mgc auth tenant list # to list all avaiable tenants for current login
-> ./mgc auth tenant select <id> # to set active Tenant to be used for all subsequencial requests
+> ./mgc auth tenant set <id> # to set active Tenant to be used for all subsequencial requests
 > ```

+Execute the `select` command without id parameter to choose from the available tenant interactively without needing to `list` them before

 To ensure it is working, perform a CLI command that requires authentication: